sajayantony/dotnet-oci/README.md

 ## App cache

-The applications are downloaded to a cache and we can mak this smarter by indexing by a sha256 digest if needed.
+The applications are downloaded to a cache and we can make this smarter by indexing by a sha256 digest if needed.

 ```
 ❯ tree ~/.dotnet-oras-app/